spacefoot/pricer/README.md

 ### Set the shipping cost base (real cost of your shipping)

 The shipping cost is the real cost of the shipping.
-The computed shipping price can be different thant the shipping cost.
+The computed shipping price can be different than the shipping cost.

 ```php
 $pricer->setShippingCost(5.99);